sarkararnab91/MLOps-2025/README.md

-# MLOps-2025
+# PDF Data Pipeline

-Entire pipeline of building a ML project
+This repository contains a pipeline for processing unstructured PDFs.